Skip to Main Content

 Key points about fall prevention

-• Children in treatment are at increased risk of falls.
+• Some children may be at increased risk for falls because of their illness or treatment.
 This is especially true while in the hospital.

-• There are many steps you can take to prevent your child from falling.
-These include using assistive devices, wearing socks with grips, and helping your child with movement tasks.
+• There are many steps you can take to help prevent falls.
+These include using assistive devices, wearing non-slip shoes or socks with grips, and helping your child with movement tasks.

 • Work with your care team to reduce your child’s risk of falling.